Adrian6759/reading-notes/README.md

 ## reading-notes

-**My reading journal for 201**
+**My reading journal for 201, previously for 102**

-Hello, my name is *Adrian Hernandez* and I am a new student at Code Fellows.
+Hello, my name is *Adrian Hernandez* and I am a student at Code Fellows who is enrolled in the Code 201 course.
 I am an Army Veteran and Licensed Nurse who is in the process of making a change in careers.